 03 of 30

-As their name suggests, climbing hydrangeas (Hydrangea anomala ssp. petiolaris) are shade-tolerant vines, but they can be trimmed so as to maintain them as if they were shrubs.
+As their name suggests, climbing hydrangeas (Hydrangea anomala ssp. petiolaris) are vines, but they can be trimmed and maintained as if they were shrubs.
 While they tolerate shaded areas, they tend to yield better flowering displays when exposed to a reasonable amount of sunlight.
-Peeling bark provides winter interest.
+Peeling bark on their stems provides winter interest.

 04 of 30